mdnance/Finder-Refactoring-Kata/Python/README.md

 - Move on to extract methods and making the code more modular.

-- See if you can also eliminate switch statements and multiple exit points from methods.
+- See if you can also eliminate multiple exit points from methods.

 Anything is fair game, create new classes, new methods, and rename tests.
 The only restriction is that the existing tests have to keep working.